 This fund benefits from a highly experienced manager in John Bennett - he has now spent almost 30 years working in European equities.
 He built up strong track records at previous employers GAM and Gartmore and moved to Henderson when it acquired Gartmore in 2011, bringing this fund with him.
-We have a high degree of confidence in Bennett and believe he is doing something different to many other European fund managers.
 Historically his funds have offered a defensive performance profile, typically providing some protection from falling markets but lagging rising markets.
 Bennett also runs the similar Henderson European Focus IT.

 |High yield bonds||0|